simonvh/gimmemotifs-manuscript/manuscript.md

 under the curve for the Receiver Operator Curve) of the best motif per database for all 294 transcription factors in a box plot.
 There is generally a wide distribution of ROC AUCs.
-For some factors, such as ELK1, CTCF, CBFB and MYOD1, peaks are relatively easy to classify using a single PWM motif.
+For some factors, such as ELK1, CTCF, CBFB and MYOD1, peaks are relatively easy to classify using a single PFM motif.
 Other factors don't have a peaks with a consistently enriched motif, or do not contain a sequence-specific DNA-binding domain, such as EP300 or CD2 for example.